kcraych/Python/README.md

-# Python
+### Python

-This folder contains all projects and skills practice using Python.
+This repository contains all projects and skills practice using Python.

+# #

+#### Projects;

+- Matching Game: This memory game requires the user to find and match cards with the same hidden value by flipping them one at a time, the least amount of flips as possible.

+- ConnectToSQL: This code can be used to connect to a given SQL server and execute SQL code stored in a text file in a given location.

+- 2728 Form Extraction:  This code is used to extract specific parts of information from a patient's 2728 form.